Transcript

 What is gain harvesting?

 “Gain harvesting” refers to the practice of selling a holding for a gain in a taxable account, triggering a taxable event, and immediately buying the holding back.
-The strategy is not applicable to retirement accounts, tax-deferred accounts, and all types of IRAs.
+The strategy does not apply to retirement accounts, tax-deferred accounts, or any type of IRA.

 Say you own a holding worth $25,000 that you bought for $20,000.
 A gain harvest would occur by selling the holding and immediately buying it back for $25,000.
 This results in a $5,000 gain to be added to Schedule D of your Form 1040.

-Why would anyone want to incur gains before necessary?
+Why would anyone want to incur gains before they are necessary?
 The answer lies in tax rates.
 If you have owned a holding for more than twelve months when it is sold, the gain is deemed long-term.
 The rate applied to long-term capital gains is lower than the rate applied to ordinary income.
-Ordinary income includes items like wages, interest, non-qualified dividends and retirement account distributions.
+Ordinary income includes items like wages, interest, non-qualified dividends, and retirement account distributions.

 Tommy Lucas, CFP®, EA explains, “In fact, if you are married and filing a joint return, to the extent your taxable income is below $94,050 in 2024 ($47,025 for single filers), the tax rate on long-term capital gains is zero.
 From $94,051-$583,750 ($47,026 -$518,900 for singles) the long-term capital gain rate is 15% while ordinary income is taxed at anywhere from 22%-35%.
 For taxable incomes higher than those levels, the capital gain rate is 20% versus 35%-37% on ordinary income.
 Even if, due to high income, a household is subject to the Net Investment Income Tax of an additional 3.8%, every dollar of long-term capital gain is still taxed at a lower rate than ordinary income.”